 Joshi finds it "fascinating" that one can reject the findings of climate science yet accept those of adverse health effects from wind turbines, insisting that there is "a complete lack of evidence" for the latter.
 The reference he provides is a film – produced by a wind advocacy group with many industry-connected members – showing unaffected hosting landowners.
 Joshi apparently takes this single piece of evidence completely on faith, despite its overt agenda, even as he completely rejects all testimony of harm (see, for but a few examples, these victim impact statements).

-So one must note that Joshi himself exemplifies how evidence is filtered according to one's worldview.
+So one notes that Joshi himself exemplifies how evidence is filtered according to one's worldview.
 In this case, it is easily understandable in that he works for a wind developer.
 His general claims of scientific rigor are thus called into doubt when he so casually misrepresents the science of wind energy.
 His devotion to science seems to go only so far as it supports his and his company's interests.

 That's obvious, really, to everyone except, apparently, himself.
 Just as he tars all views of climate skeptics because of their view on climate change, like many that promote the industry he asserts that faith in wind energy unquestionably follows from the acceptance of climate science.
 Rather than acknowledge any evidence against wind energy, he bolsters his faith in it by lashing on other examples of accepted science, such as the benefit of vaccines and the truth of evolution, shamelessly aligning industry self-interest with the indisputable achievements of Salk and Mendel.
 Another tactic is to detect not only scientific heresy anywhere in the views of wind power's critics, but also any hint of racism, sexism, xenophobia, homophobia, etc. to further justify ignoring and even mocking the evidence.
-Even worse, they often gloat over the money they make and spend and dismiss critics as merely envious, as cynically angling, like themselves, for a big payoff.
+Even worse, corporate wind defenders often gloat over the money they make and spend and dismiss critics as merely envious, as cynically angling, like themselves, for a big payoff.

 This does not, of course, cause the evidence to go away that wind energy is neither a viable energy source nor a meaningful contributor to lower emissions, and that it has a high level of adverse impacts relative to its benefits.